Credit: JoachimKohler-HB, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

-Learn more about Freshwater Crocodiles with our video
+Learn more about the Freshwater Crocodile in this video from YouTube

-The natural habitat of the freshwater crocodile is the Australian states of Western Australia, the Northern Territory and Queensland.
+Australia is the native home of the freshwater crocodile.
+Here they can be found in the states of Western Australia, the Northern Territory and Queensland.

 Freshwater crocodiles are generally found in freshwater billabongs, rivers, creeks and wetlands.
 They can live in saltwater but find it hard to compete with the bigger saltwater crocodiles.

 How does the Freshwater Crocodile produce its young?

 Freshwater crocodiles court each other during the early part of the dry season (around May).